36 million have sought US unemployment aid since virus hit

 Data from private firms suggest that some previously laid-off workers have started to return to small businesses in those states, though the number of applications for unemployment benefits remains high.

 Few analysts expect a quick rebound.
 Federal Reserve Chair Jerome Powell warned Wednesday that the virus-induced recession could turn into a prolonged downturn that would erode workers’ skills and employment connections while bankrupting many small businesses.
 Powell urged Congress and the White House to consider additional spending and tax measures to help small businesses and households avoid bankruptcy.

 Powell spoke a day after House Speaker Nancy Pelosi, a California Democrat, proposed a $3 trillion aid package that would direct money to state and local governments, households and health-care workers.
-Trump administration officials have countered that they want to first see how previous federal aid packages affect the economy.
-And Republican leaders in Congress have expressed skepticism about approving significant more spending right now.

 Trump is applauding the moves to reopen states’ economies in hopes of reducing unemployment.
 So far, there is limited evidence on how that is working.